-“After working for 6 years at various corporate companies, I decided to call it quits.
-I sat at home for 7 months waiting for the right opportunity.
+“After working for around 4 years at various corporate companies, I decided to call it quits.
+I was without a job for 7 months awaiting the right opportunity.
 It came by, and I took up my next job at 1/8th of my last-drawn salary.
 I was ready to start from scratch... again.”

 As a sub-editor, his job was to put all the stories together and create a page layout.
 There was hardly any writing to do.
 So, the idea of writing articles was defeated.
 “A couple of months down the line, I decided to write an article on my own, after my shift, which used to end at 1 AM typically.
 After a few rounds of getting it checked by my friends, I was ready to share it with the management.
 They liked it and published it.
 Slowly, I started contributing more articles.
 And soon I was given a regular column.
 But I couldn’t write during office hours as I was still collating stories and working on page layouts.
 So, all my writing happened after my regular work-shift,” he adds.
 After spending over 19 months there, he wanted to take his writing ahead, and he joined an advertising agency as a copywriter.